Hut 6: Personnel

 John Jeffreys was initially in charge of the Hut with Gordon Welchman until May 1940; Jeffreys was diagnosed ill in 1940 and died in 1944.
 Welchman became official head of section until autumn 1943, subsequently rising to Assistant Director of Mechanisation at Bletchley Park.
 Hugh Alexander, was a member from February 1940 to March 1941 before moving to become head of Hut 8.
 Stuart Milner-Barry joined early 1940 and was in charge from autumn 1943 to the end of the war.

 One code breaker concerned with cryptanalysis of the Enigma, John Herivel, discovered what was soon dubbed the Herivel tip or Herivelismus.
 For a few months from May 1940, the "tip", in conjunction with operating shortcomings or "cillies", were the main techniques used to solve Enigma.
 The "tip" was an insight into the habits of the German machine operators allowing Hut 6 to easily deduce part of the daily key.
 David Rees is credited with the first decode using the Herivel tip.

-In 1942, Welchman recruited fellow Marlborough Collegers, Bob Roseveare and Nigel Forward.
+In 1942, Welchman recruited fellow Old Marlburians, Bob Roseveare and Nigel Forward.
 Roseveare started in the Watch working on Luftwaffe messages before moving to the Quatch, a small backroom group that decoded non-current messages.
 In Hut 6 were the Machine Room, plus the Decoding Room and Registration Room with mainly female staff under Harold Fletcher, a school and university friend of Gordon Welchman.
 In 2014 one of these female staff, Mair Russell-Jones, published a posthumous memoir of her work there.